sfluegel05/metaNNvis/results/report.md

 We have shown that the results of introspection methods applied to a translated model yield meaningful insights for the original model by applying MetaNNvis to a basic Clever-Hans-predictor.
-Also, we have used our tool to compare the Captum and tf-keras-vis implementations of Saliency and Grad-CAM, showing that both implementations can provide the same results, but both toolsets have different default parameters.
+Also, we have used our tool to compare the Captum and tf-keras-vis implementations of Saliency and Grad-CAM, showing that, with default parameters, both yield different results.
+It is however possible to achieve matching results by chosing the correct parameters.

 # Bibliography